Privacy-preserving machine learning with tensor networks: Univocal canonical form in MPS

 This function induces a global, holomorphic map $\alpha:\mathcal{B}\rightarrow\mathcal{W}.$ \end{theorem} \end{widetext} Following the usual graphical notation for tensor networks (for its definition see, for instance, the explanations in Figure \ref{fig:results} or Ref.~\cite{cirac2021matrix}), the decomposition described in Theorem~\ref{theo:thm2} is

 with

 Now, let us proceed with the proof: \begin{proof} The function $\{A\}\mapsto \{\hat{A}\}$ described is well defined whenever the $L$ matrices are invertible.
-When this is the case, the only non-trivial operation is the computation of such inverses, which is an holomorphic operation in the elements of the matrix.
+When this is the case, the only non-trivial operation is the computation of such inverses.
+This is an holomorphic operation in the elements of the matrix.
 The matrices $L$, at every step in the procedure, are just a projection on specific sites of the original MPS.
 While the projected states are not invertible in all MPS, the set for which this is not the case is an algebraic variety of dimension strictly less than $n$ ($n$ being the total number of parameters).
+Note that this argument is independent of the particular projection chosen.
+This is, one could have chosen a projection different from $\delta_{i,1}$, and even different projections for different sites of the MPS, and the results would still hold.
 This shows that the canonical form is global.
 Moreover, standard algebraic calculations lead to verifying that $\pi(\{\hat{A}\})=\pi(\{A\})$.
 Note also that the canonical form obtained in this way will be the same for all MPS that are related by a gauge transformation, and hence univocal.
 This means that this canonical form indeed induces a well-defined map $\alpha: \mathcal{B}\rightarrow\mathcal{W}$ so that $\pi\circ\alpha$ is precisely the canonical form map $\{A\}\mapsto \{\hat{A}\}$.

 It thus remains to show that such $\alpha$ is also holomorphic.
 In order for this statement to be meaningful, or even to define what it means for an attack on black boxes to be smooth, one needs to endow the set $\mathcal{B}$ with a smooth structure; more specifically, with a complex manifold structure.
 Note that $\mathcal{W}$ is trivially a complex manifold, since it is an open subset of some $\mathbb{C}^n$.